-On this day in 1944, the battleship HMS Barham sank in the Mediterranean whilst taking part in an operation against an Italian convoy to Lybia.
-Four men from Belfast, Larne, Lisburn, and Portadown were lost.
+November 25 – On this day in 1944, the battleship HMS Barham sank in the Mediterranean whilst taking part in an operation against an Italian convoy to Lybia.
+Three men from NI were lost – Midshipman John Joycelynn, son of the Earl of Roden from Larne, Marine John Smylie from Lisburn, and Marine Joseph Berry from Portadown.
+Of the crew of 1,312, there were only 452 survivors.
+In WW1 Coleraine-related Seaman Gunner David Murphy served in Barham at Jutland.
 Thomas Sinclair served during WW1 as a consulting surgeon to the army in France and Egypt.
 He conducted an examination of the German ace, the Red Baron, after he was shot down.
-He was Professor of Surgery at QUB and the first President of the Queen’s Services Club formed by those who returned to remember their colleagues who fell.
+Sinclair was Professor of Surgery at QUB and the first President of the Queen’s Services Club formed by those who returned to remember their colleagues who fell.